140+ Eligible Health Expenses.

 - Any prescription medicine obtained through a licensed pharmacist is eligible.
 Include your prescription

-- Covid tests – completed and processed by a lab or pharmacy
+- COVID tests – completed and processed by a lab or pharmacy

-- Electrolysis – amounts paid to a qualified medical practitioner.
+- Electrolysis – amounts paid to a qualified medical practitioner

 - Treatment centre for a person addicted to drugs, alcohol, or gambling*

-- Brace for a limb, spinal brace
+- Brace – for a limb or spine

 - Crutches